What is Breast Reduction?

 Real Patient Results

-After visiting our cosmetic surgery office in Nashville, Tennessee for breast reduction surgery, you may have small tubes inserted into each breast in order to drain excess fluids.
+After breast reduction surgery, you may have small tubes inserted into each breast in order to drain excess fluids.
 The operation area will be wrapped in gauze dressings and a surgical bra or a protective elastic bandage.
-Pain or discomfort after breast reduction surgery is common for the first few days to a week.
-Two days after breast reduction surgery, the bandages will be removed, though you will continue to wear the surgical bra for several weeks. until the bruising and swelling goes down.
+Pain or discomfort after surgery is common for the first few days to a week.
+Two days after treatment, the bandages will be removed, though you will continue to wear the surgical bra for several weeks. until the bruising and swelling goes down.
 After one week, any stitches on the outside will be removed, however the majority of sutures are inside and will dissolve over time.

-You may experience pain in your breast the first time you menstruate after breast reduction surgery.
+You may experience pain in your breast the first time you menstruate after surgery.
 Random shooting pains may occur for several months after the procedure and you may experience a loss of sensation in the nipples and breast skin as a result of swelling.
-The numbness or loss of sensation usually fades over the next six weeks, but the condition sometimes persists in some breast reduction patients for a year or more.
+The numbness or loss of sensation usually fades over the next six weeks, but the condition sometimes persists in some patients for a year or more.
 In rare instance, the loss of sensation is permanent.
-Most breast reduction patients return to work in about two weeks.
+Most patients return to work in about two weeks.

-At our cosmetic surgery practice in Nashville, Tennessee, we perform many breast reduction surgeries and achieve exceptional results.
+At our cosmetic surgery practice in Nashville, we perform many reduction surgeries and achieve exceptional results.
 Yet, as with any surgery, there is always the possibility of complications.
 Some potential complications following breast reduction surgery include infection, excessive bleeding, or an adverse reaction to anesthesia.
-Breast reduction surgery does cause permanent scarring and may potentially leave breasts or nipples asymmetrical.
-The scars are easily concealed with clothing.
-Breast reduction surgery may affect breastfeeding, since the milk ducts are removed during the procedure.
-On rare occasions, the nipple and surrounding tissue may lose blood supply and the tissue will die.
+Surgery may affect breastfeeding since the milk ducts are removed during the procedure.
+On rare occasions, the nipple and surrounding tissue may lose blood supply.
 If this should occur, the areola and nipple can usually be reconstructed using skin grafts.